 It just isn’t the holidays without Sweet Potato Casserole!

-Sweet potato casserole is my favorite Thanksgiving side.
+This gluten-free version with a pecan topping is bound to become a new holiday favorite.
 It’s actually quite simple to make gluten-free.
 You just use gluten-free all purpose flour in place of regular flour.

 • It’s great for meal prepping or holiday prepping.
 You can prep the dish ahead of time and then just assemble and bake.
 Make the crumb topping and the sweet potato mixture separate and refrigerate until time to bake.